the-human-colossus-foundation/oca-spec/docs/specification/README.md

 _Example 13.
 Code snippet for a Unit Overlay._

-#### Transformation Overlays

-Transformation overlays provide information to convert data from one format or structure to another, such as raw data to processed, or unstructured to structured.

 ##### Attribute Mapping Overlay

 An Attribute Mapping Overlay defines attribute mappings between two distinct data models.
 Data mapping provides a preliminary step for data integration tasks, including data transformation or data mediation between a data source and a destination or consolidation of multiple databases into a single database and identifying redundant columns of data for consolidation or elimination.